rshecon/Henriques-Sadorsky-2008-Extension/readme.md

 To examine dynamic responses, the project calculates **Pesaran–Shin generalized impulse response functions (GIRFs)**.

-The generalized impulse response to a one-standard-deviation innovation in variable \(j\) is calculated as:
+The generalized impulse response to a one-standard-deviation innovation in variable $j$ is calculated as:

-\[
+$$
 GIRF_j(h)
 =
 \frac{